-During the period between July 1, 2010 and June 31, 2011, a total of 71 head injury were autopsied and brainstem hemorrhage was observed in 28 cases.
+During the period between July 1, 2010 and June 31, 2011, a total of 71 head injury cases were autopsied and brainstem hemorrhage was observed in 28 cases.
 The maximum number of cases belonged to the age group of 35 to 40 years.
 In terms of gender, 55 out of the 71 patients were male and the rest 16 were female.

-Table1-Rate of Hemorrhage based on Location

-Total number of head injury cases Total number of brainstem Haemorrhages of Haemorrhages midbrain in Haemorrhages pons in Haemorrhages in medulla oblongota seen 71 cases 28 cases 19 cases (68%) 6 cases (21%) 3 cases (11%)
+Tablet-Rate of Hemorrhage based on Location Total number of head injury cases Total number of brainstem Haemorrhages seen Haemorrhages in midbrain Haemorrhages in pons Haemorrhages in medulla oblongota 71 cases 28 cases 19 cases (68%) 6 cases (21%) 3 cases (11%)